JimDesu/basis-lang/spec.md

 - **`{cmd: x, _, y}`** &mdash; positional partial application; binds positional arguments at the construction site, with `_` placeholders at unbound positions.
 Produces a command-typed value whose signature is the original minus the bound positions.

 - **`{receiver :: methodName}`** and **`{receiver :: methodName: x, _, y}`** &mdash; method reference.
 The `::` operator binds the receiver, and this binding is **required** for method references: a method cannot be referenced without specifying its receiver, since the receiver is structurally part of the method's parameter list.
 The optional `: positional args` suffix adds positional partial application on the remaining parameters, exactly as on a non-method command reference.
 The result is a command-typed value with the receiver position and any explicitly-bound positional positions elided.
-The dispatch resolution is performed once at the construction site; subsequent invocations skip the per-call dispatch lookup &mdash; the canonical "tight-loop optimization" for class-method dispatch, a deliberate user-level choice rather than an automatic compiler transform.
+The dispatch resolution is performed once at the construction site; subsequent invocations skip the per-call dispatch lookup &mdash; the canonical "tight-loop optimization" for concept-method dispatch, a deliberate user-level choice rather than an automatic compiler transform.

 The receiver-binding via `::` and positional-argument binding via `: ...` are orthogonal mechanisms.
 Both are partial application &mdash; the operation is uniform across the two surfaces.
 The difference is *which positions* each mechanism can bind: `::` binds the receiver position and is mandatory for method references; `: ...` binds positional argument positions and is always optional.
 The "receiver-elision" name describes a consequence of binding the receiver (the receiver position drops out of the visible signature), not a distinct operation.
 The structural rules of partial application &mdash; ceiling-tracking, mode restrictions, reference-chain flattening &mdash; apply uniformly to whichever positions are bound, by whichever mechanism.